-The 1878 Illustrated Historical Atlas of Middlesex County's map of the Township of North Dorchester depicts a rural landscape with several landowners, structures and early transportation routes.
-A portion of the 1878 historic map of the Township of North Dorchester is depicted in Figure 3, and this part of the Lot as being owned by G. Patterson, with no structures depicted near the study area.
+The 1878 Illustrated Historical Atlas of Middlesex County's map of the Township of Nissouri depicts a settled rural landscape with several landowners, structures, early transportation routes, and early town sites.
+A portion of the 1878 historic map of the Township of Nissouri is depicted in Figure 3, and this part of the Lot is listed as being owner by one Robert Garner, with no structures depicted in or near the study area.